Deltares/rtc-tools/CONTRIBUTING.md

 If you discover a security vulnerability, please report it responsibly by emailing [rtctools@deltares.nl](mailto:rtctools@deltares.nl) rather than opening a public issue.

-## Guidelines for creating merge requests
+## Guidelines for Creating Merge Requests
 1. **Identify or create an issue**: Before making any changes, open an issue following the [guidelines](#guidelines-for-creating-issues) above, or comment on an existing one in the [issue tracker](https://github.com/deltares/rtc-tools/issues) to discuss your ideas with the maintainers.
 This helps avoid duplication and ensures your contribution aligns with project goals and the [governance model](GOVERNANCE.md).
 2. **Fork or Branch**:
     - New Contributors: Fork the repository and create a new branch in your fork.
-    - Committers: Create a new branch directly in the main repository.Use a descriptive branch name, such as `feature/short-description`, `bugfix/issue-123`, or `docs/update-readme`.
+    - Committers: Create a new branch directly in the main repository.
+Use a descriptive branch name, such as `feature/short-description`, `bugfix/issue-123`, or `docs/update-readme`.
 3. **Commit**: Make clear, focused commits following the [Commits and Commit Messages](#commits-and-commit-messages) guidelines.
 4. **Write tests**: If possible, write tests that cover your changes and add them to the `tests` folder.
 This helps ensure your changes work as intended and prevent regressions.
 5. **Documentation**: Update documentation and add examples to the `examples` folder if necessary.